awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    For more information, see [Connect to your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html) in the *Amazon Elastic Compute Cloud User Guide for Linux*\.
 **Important**
 This example installs the MySQL client on an Amazon Machine Image \(AMI\) for an Amazon Linux distribution\.
-To install the MySQL client on a different distribution, such as Ubuntu or RedHat Enterprise Linux, this example doesn't work\.
+To install the MySQL client on a different distribution, such as Ubuntu or Red Hat Enterprise Linux, this example doesn't work\.
 For information about installing MySQL, see [Installing and Upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html) in the MySQL documentation\.

 1. While connected to your Amazon EC2 instance, decompress your database backup file\.
 The following are examples\.
    + To decompress SQL output, use the following command\.